 Tomatoes are one of those plants that loves sunshine, likes the heat and really doesn’t do too well in inclement weather.
 We grew tomatoes on windowsills in our first season of growing, and then, when we ran out of windowsills, bought ourselves a mini-greenhouse.
 This tomato greenhouse is a great investment.
 It folds down when not in use and cleans really easily.
 And yes, it does seriously help with yield and prolonging the growing season.
 Check out tomato greenhouses here.

 There are essentially THREE types of tomato grow bags and I refer to the style of bags.

 - One Time Tomato Planters

-When it comes to reusable tomato grow bags you can find bags made from plastic, non-woven fabric and felt tomato grow bags.
+When it comes to reusable tomato grow bags you can find plastic tomato grow bags, non-woven fabric tomato grow bags and felt tomato grow bags.
 One-time tomato planters (our best buy option is this one from Levington here ) work excellently with a watering and support system and we’ll discuss that further in the article.

 Here are our reviews of the best tomato grow bags to get started with.

 We’ve opted for the best in class grow bags for tomatoes – hanging tomato planters, ground, single use and reusable planters for tomatoes.